SophiaGrace16/TheDungeon/NOTES.md

 - [ ] Limited logic in controllers
 - [ ] Views use helper methods if appropriate
 - [ ] Views use partials if appropriate

+Project To-do's

+-[ ] map out your project models - include tables, attr, fields, relationships - as you expect them to be -[ ] generate rails with - rails new NAME
+-[ ] if devise:
+    - install devise immediately
+    - generate user model and all devise structures
+-[ ] if not devise:
+    - generate user model
+-[ ] generate your migrations for your tables
+    -make sure that you do your join tables last (in order to take advantage of the macros in rails)
+        - migrations should be in order from parent to join
+        - t.belongs_to :thing >> this is how you use the macro
+            - this will add the belongs_to line in your models --- make sure you don't have doubles -[ ] add in models for all of the tables
+-[ ] add in all of relationships in the models
+-[ ] test relationships in rails console
+    - create some objects and create associated objects (rails c -s) -[ ] make seed data
+-[ ] write your routes
+-[ ] make CRUD routes for one of your parent controllers
+    - [ ]make associated views for those
+-[ ] scope methods
+-[ ] validations